apurbadh/Minerva/README.md

 * [Contact](#contact)

 ## Information
-Minerva is a open source platform for people to learn valuable skills.
-It is a platform for anyone with a will to learn, We the creators of Minerva beleive that education is a basic right and everyone needs to have access to it.
+Minerva is an open source platform for people to learn valuable skills.
+It is a platform dedicated to anyone with a will to learn.
+We, the creators of Minerva, beleive that education is a basic right and everyone needs to have access to it.
+Hence why, we have developed this platform for those who want to enhance their learning experience.

 ## Screenshots
 ![Banner](./img/min.png)

 ## Technologies
-For Backend Minerva runs on Python's Django framework, It is built with HTML,CSS and JS with jinja templating engine for frontend, It is fast Precise and functional with beautiful UI.
+For Backend, Minerva runs on Python's Django framework.
+It is built with HTML, CSS and JS with jinja templating engine for frontend.
+It is fast precise and functional with beautiful UI.

 ## Setup